1. Purpose of policy

 Recovery Time Objective (RTO) – The period of time following an incident within which an activity must be resumed, or resources must be recovered.

 University community means all staff members, students, consultants, contractors, volunteers, and external appointees of Council, boards and committees of the University.

 4. Policy Statement

-USC is vulnerable to a range of events from those with a period of warning to others that occur abruptly.
-Some incidents will have the ability to impact the Critical Functions of the University.
-The University will have the business continuity management systems and processes in place to facilitate the resumption of these Critical Functions.
+4.1 The University is vulnerable to a range of events from those with a period of warning to others that occur abruptly.
+Some incidents will have the ability to impact the critical functions of the University.
+The University will have the business continuity management systems and processes in place to facilitate the resumption of these critical functions.